parthrastogicoder/Deception_Detection/README.md

-# Deception_Detection# Deception Detection in Diplomacy
+# Deception Detection in Diplomacy

 This repository contains code, notebooks, and data for reproducing experiments on detecting deception in the board game Diplomacy.
 We propose and compare two complementary models: